-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon Coolpix W300 are two digital cameras that were revealed to the public, respectively, in March 2013 and May 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon Coolpix W300 are two digital cameras that were announced, respectively, in March 2013 and May 2017.
 The 100D is a DSLR, while the W300 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (W300) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Nikon W300

-An illustration of the physical size and weight of the Canon 100D and the Nikon W300 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Nikon W300.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon W300 is considerably smaller (31 percent) than the Canon 100D.
 It is noteworthy in this context that the W300 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.
 More than that, the W300 is water-proof up to 30m and can, thus, be used for underwater photography.